 F1 pit stops are masterpieces of both engineering and teamwork.
 They are completed in just a few seconds, yet so much about the car can be changed in that short space of time.
-But there is a lot of strategy involved in F1 pit stops, with three main types helping teams gain anadvantage over rivals.
+But there is a lot of strategy involved in F1 pit stops, and there are 3 main types of strategic stop.

-The undercut pit stop involves a chasing car pitting before the car in front, and then using the fresh tire advantage he now has to close the gap before the leading driver pits.
-The idea is that when the leading driver does pit and then rejoins, the chasing driver manages to overtake him.
+The undercut pit stop involves a chasing car pitting before the car in front, and then using the fresh tire advantage they now have to close the gap before the leading driver pits.
+The idea is that when the leading driver does pit and then rejoins, the chasing driver manages to overtake them.

 The overcut pitstop is essentially the opposite of the undercut.
-It is rarely used, but it involves a chasing car letting the car in front pit first.
+It isn’t used as often as the undercut, and it involves a chasing car letting the car in front pit first.
 While they are pitting, the chasing car builds up a gap between them, in the hopes that they stay ahead even after they themselves pit.

 Each of these three types is used by each team at different times in different races.
 Each one occurs under a certain set of circumstances and needs to be carried out with a lot of precision in order to ensure things go smoothly.
-First, let’s go over the basics of an F1 pit stop.
+Before I go into more detail on each of these, let’s go over the basics of an F1 pit stop.

-Pit stopsare common across a lot of motorsports, with varying uses and styles.
+Pit stops are common across a lot of motorsports, with varying uses and styles.
 F1 pit stops tend to be much faster than other motorsports, with the fastest coming in 2019 at the Brazilian Grand Prix when Red Bull’s Max Verstappen pitted in just 1.82 seconds.
-Similar times are a regular occurrence now in Formula 1, but most stops take between 2 and 3 seconds to complete.
+Similar times were a regular occurrence in Formula 1 until some rules changed, but now most stops still only take between 2 and 3 seconds to complete.

 Generally, anything above 2.5 seconds can be considered slow, as every millisecond counts in a race.
 These times are only achievable as the pit stops in F1 tend to only involve a change of tires.
-Some stops can take longer, such as if there are repairs required for the car, or if it needs a wing replaced.
-A front wing replacement may still take less than 10 seconds if performed efficiently.
+Some stops can take longer, such as if the driver needs a front wing replacement.
+A front wing replacement may still take less than 12 seconds if performed efficiently.

-They are often compared to the pit stop times in NASCAR and IndyCar, which can take 12+ seconds to complete.
-However, these stops often involve refueling, something that has been banned in F1 since 2009.
+They are often compared to the pit stop times in NASCAR and IndyCar, which can take 12+ seconds to complete every time.
+However, these stops normally involve refueling, something that has been banned in F1 since 2009.
 Pit stops are carried out by mechanics, with two cars for each team each having a pit crew of more than 20 people, although not all are required for each pit stop.

 A Standard Pit Stop

-Although pitting will sometimes result in you losing track position, you will tend to be able to make it up as everyone else will usually need to pit as well.
+Although pitting will often result in a driver losing track position, drivers will tend to be able to make it up as everyone else will usually need to pit as well.
 This is where it can become a tactical battle of pitting less often than your rivals if you can, so that you can save or make up time on them.
 But this all comes down to the tires being used, as they each have their own advantages and disadvantages.

 Different Tire Compounds

-Usually teams are required to use at least two different compoundsthroughout a race, but the exception to this is when it rains, as they can use whatever they want.
-The main compounds are soft, medium and hard.
-Soft tires provide better grip and thus faster lap times, but at the cost of excessive wear, and they can often last just a few laps, although they can sometimes go 20 or more.
+Usually teams are required to use at least two different compounds throughout a race, but the exception to this is when it rains, as they can use whatever they want.
+The dry compounds are soft, medium and hard.
+Soft tires provide better grip and therefore faster lap times, but at the cost of faster wear, and they can often last just a few laps, although they can sometimes go 20 or more.

 Hard tires on the other hand may last 40 or more laps, but they can be nearly 2 seconds per lap slower than the soft tires.
 The medium tires are somewhere in the middle, and then there are also wet and intermediate tires.
-These are only used in wet track conditions and are treaded.
-This is in contrast to the soft, medium and hard compounds, which are all slick tires with no tread.
+These are only used in wet track conditions and feature treads/grooves.
+This is in contrast to the soft, medium and hard compounds, which are all slick tires with no grooves.

 Speed vs Tire Wear

-Thus, with soft tires, you have the advantage of speed, but you will need to pit sooner than someone with medium or hard tires on.
-It then becomes a tactical battle of trying to gauge when other teams are going to pit, and on which tire compound they will be racing at certain times to try and gain a tactical advantage using the pit stops which we will discuss below.
+With soft tires, you have the advantage of speed, but you will need to pit sooner than someone with medium or hard tires on.
+It then becomes a tactical battle of trying to gauge when other teams are going to pit, and on which tire compound they will be racing at certain times to try and gain a tactical advantage using the pit stops that I will discuss below.

-F1 racing is very much a tactical game of chess, which involves paying attention to the track conditions and what moves the other teams are making in terms of tire choice.
-We will go through the various types of pit stop soon, but first we will quickly go over the basic anatomy of an F1 pitstop, and what each one involves.
+F1 racing is a very tactical endeavor, which involves paying attention to the track conditions and what moves the other teams are making in terms of tire choice.
+I will go through the various types of pit stop soon, but first we will quickly go over the basic anatomy of an F1 pitstop, and what each one involves.

 The Basics Of An F1 Pit Stop

 The first thing the driver will do is come off the track and into the pit lane.
-At a certain point, he will need to reduce his speed to around 80kmph/50mph, and then approach his designated pit box.
-His mechanics will be waiting for him here in position, ready to get to work as soon as he stops.
+At a certain point, they will need to reduce their speed to around 80 kph/50 mph, and then approach their designated pit box.
+Their mechanics will be waiting for them here in position, ready to get to work as soon as they stop.
 For the sake of simplicity, we will just be considering a standard tire change pit stop here.

-As he slows to a stop, one mechanic puts a jack underneath the front of the car, with another does the same at the back.
+As they slow to a stop, one mechanic puts a jack underneath the front of the car, while another does the same at the back.
 They do this as soon as the driver stops, and then even as the car is being lifted by the jacks, there is a tire man at each wheel operating a pneumatic wheel gun that removes the wheel nut from the wheel.
 There are three mechanics in total at each wheel.

 One of the other two mechanics at each wheel removes the old tire as soon as the wheel nut is removed, and the other puts the new tire on, ready to be attached by the mechanic with the wheel gun.
 With two jack men and three tire men at each wheel, we already have 14 mechanics in the picture.
-We also have one on each side holding the car steady as the wheel gun is operated.
+We also have one on each side holding the car steady as the tires are replaced.

-There is another mechanic with a fire extinguisher should something go wrong, and then there are two more on hand in case the front wing needs to be changed.
+There is another mechanic with a fire extinguisher in case something goes wrong, and then there are two more on hand in case the front wing needs to be changed.
 Finally, there is a spotter watching the pit lane for other cars, and sometimes another spotter looking to make sure everything is running smoothly.
-This makes for a total of 20 mechanics, but this number can vary by team and by pit stop.
+This makes for a total of about 20 mechanics, but this number can vary by team and by pit stop.

 Complexity & Precision

-These mechanics all work in aperfectly choreographed fashion to make sure that the four tires are removed and replaced in as little as two seconds.
-As soon as they are finished, there is a traffic light above the car that changes from red to green and the driver heads back onto the track via the pit lane, where he can then get back up to speed.
+These mechanics all work in a perfectly choreographed fashion to make sure that the four tires are removed and replaced in as little as two seconds.
+As soon as they are finished, there is a traffic light above the car that changes from red to green and the driver heads back onto the track via the pit lane exit, where they can then get back up to speed.

-The undercut is the first main strategy that we will discuss, and it also happens to be the most common one to be used in F1 races.
-It relies on the advantage gained by putting fresh tires on the car, and also relies on the car in front not pitting on the very next lap.
-Even if that is the case, the chasing car can still use the undercut to make up some time against his rival ahead.
+The undercut is the most common pit stop strategy used in F1 races.
+It relies on the advantage gained by putting fresh tires on the car, and it also relies on the car in front not pitting on the very next lap.
+Even if that is the case, the chasing car can still use the undercut to make up some time against their rival ahead.